 Skourans are said to have a special reverence for the elements of fire and water.
 These elements are seen as one of the foundations of all life and all creativity.
 Fire illuminates, warms, and transforms while water cleanses, quenches, and brings life.
 Both forces are treated with care however - either can be catastrophically destructive if it is not respected.

 The story of the Skourans is familiar to the people of the Empire.
 At some point in the past, lived on the plains beneath the mountains.
-Then barbarian tribes of orcs spilled through the area and they were forced to take refuge in the mountain valleys.
+Then barbarian orcs spilled through the area and they were forced to take refuge in the mountain valleys.
 They adapted their already quite extensive mine workings to form the first deepholds, and fought a war of attrition against the orcs.
 Expanding their deepholds provided them not only with valuable materials that allowed them to arm their soldiers and shore up their defences, but also gave them mineral wealth that they used to secure the aid of Axou mercenaries.

 The Skourans are not a powerful military force.
 Rather, they rely on fortifications and traps to protect their valleys from invaders.
 Their troops tend to be extremely well armed and armoured - even the greenest infantry soldier is likely to possess one or more magic items.
 The Skourans allegedly have a very practical approach to warfare, and are without mercy on the battlefield - they are much more likely to collapse a tunnel or send an avalanche down onto an enemy force, or to douse them in oil and fire, than to engage in hand-to-hand combat.